Frequently Asked Questions (FAQs)

 What do the registration fees cover?

-The registration fees cover your ski coaching fees by certified coaches (Canadian Ski Coach Federation), dryland coaching, and the necessities to operate as a club (e.g. club equipment used for training).
+The registration fees cover your ski coaching fees by certified coaches (Canadian Ski Coach Federation), basic dryland coaching for U14+, and the necessities to operate as a club (e.g. club equipment used for training).
 Our club operations rely heavily on our fundraising efforts to keep these fees as low as possible.
 Please note, lift tickets including your Sunridge Annual Pass are extra, as are some user pay elements of training (such as certain mountain camps and races).
 U14+ athletes also pay into a racer account to enable race fees and team travel costs to be more easily tracked and paid throughout the season.

 Are lift tickets included in my fees?